Gustavolando/otColorfulGlowingLiquidBowlAnimationEffects/README.md

 This is a nice and smooth glowing effect.
 Psychedelic effect better said.

-I practiced here CSS drawing, borders, filter like drop-shadow and hue-rotate, sync transformation rotations and more.
+I practiced here CSS drawing, borders, filters like drop-shadow and hue-rotate, synced transformation rotations and more.

 A psychedelic HTML and CSS only code.